 This light and fluffy coconut cake has a delicate crumb that is full of flavor and not dry at all.
-With a slight crunch and subtle coconut flavor, it pairs amazingly well with flavors such as citrus and rum.
+With a slight crunch and subtle coconut flavor, it pairs amazingly well with tropical flavors such as citrus and rum.

 Along with chocolate chips and peanut butter cups, I used to keep toasted coconut flakes in a secret spot in the kitchen.
 Much like all of us, Erez has some of his own weaknesses, and crunchy coconut happens to be one of them.
 I say ‘used to keep’ because apparently that spot is no longer hidden.
 When I went to look for the coconut flakes, they were nowhere to be found.
-This is also why I’m posting this recipe today instead of last week as promised.
+This is also why I’m posting this coconut cake recipe today instead of last week as promised.
 Erez sends his deepest apologies (but doesn’t seem to regret it one bit).
 He is absolutely smitten with this coconut cake, along with my coconut cookies and coconut cream pie.

 Here are a few suggestions: